lColmenarez/100Days_of_Code_bootcamp_Python/readme.md

 Day23
 - The turtle crossing Capstone project.
 - A General project to practice all the previous conecepts related to project apporach and project separation into smallest chuck of code to work together.

+Day24
+- Update to Snake project (Day20, to storage the High Score)
+- Use of files on Python (relatives and absolutes paths)
+- Automate an invitation letter list